New Code on Subsoil and Subsoil Use for mining companies

 Should you have any questions related to the Code or its implementation, please feel free to contact Partner, Yerbolat Yerkebulanov (email@example.com) and/or Partner, Baizhan Bekzhanov (firstname.lastname@example.org).

-You can download the Code here.
+You can download the English version of the Code here.

 Natural Resources Department